elementor/elementor/docs/modules/tabs-v2/index.md

     * Backend Widget:
         * __TabsV2__ Widget registration `modules/tabs-v2/widgets/tabs-v2.php`

+> The views are extra, and are not required to be used.

 The following guide will help you to understand how the module works, step by step.

 Let start by registering the module: